willynilly/cff2toml/README.md

 1. Improve CLI tool to view and change other metadata fields.
 2. Improve documentation of the underlying classes.
-3. Fix the output order so that it creates a more useful semantic ordering of propreties (not alphabetical).

 ## License